Direkt zum Inhalt springen

 a) Description

 Term papers and seminar papers are independent, written assignments that are completed in self-study within a specified period of time.
 The examinee should show that he or she can work on a problem area independently and using standard subject-specific methods within a limited period of time.
-Appropriate written presentation is also an essential element of term papers.
+An appropriate written presentation is also an essential element of term papers.
 A topic for this is either determined by the education provider or based on a suggestion from the student.

 What is it good for?

-This form of examination serves in particular to explore a topic through own literature research and to present it in a scientifically sound manner.
+This form of examination is used in particular to explore a topic through your own literature research and to present it in a scientifically sound manner.
 In term papers and seminar papers, students should also learn methodological skills, e.g. well-founded literature research, selection and evaluation, scientific argumentation and writing as well as citation.
 The use of quantitative or qualitative research methods may be required as part of a term paper.

 Procedure